 Pandemic is arguably one of the most popular board games of all time.
 It has had several iterations ranging from Cthulhu, to multiple legacy games, several expansions to the base game, and yearly tournaments.
 Recently, Pandemic designer Matt Leacock has been developing a new version of Pandemic with a local designer from the host country of the yearly tournament.
-The 2016 iteration got us Pandemic: Iberia which incorporated a lot of interesting concepts into the base Pandemic formula and I thought did a great job tweaking the system.
-This year Matt Leacock partnered with the small but critically acclaimed Dutch game publisher Splotter to bring us a version of Pandemic we’ve never experienced: Pandemic: Rising Tide.
+Other iterations include Pandemic: Iberia and Pandemic: Fall of Rome, which incorporated a lot of interesting concepts into the base Pandemic formula and I thought did a great job tweaking the system.
+Matt Leacock partnered with the small but critically acclaimed Dutch game publisher Splotter to bring us a version of Pandemic we’ve never experienced: Pandemic: Rising Tide.

 The Splotter team are my favorite designers – Indonesia is brilliantly simple, with a company merger mechanism that can shift the course of a game in a single turn, Food Chain Magnate is a masterpiece of thematic and logistic goodness where you’re the CEO of a fast food chain and you can basically do whatever you want to maximize your profits, I’ve gushed about The Great Zimbabwe previously, Antiquity is a medium complexity, fairly medium weight game with the exception of the game trying to absolutely consume you – making the game much heavier than the basic rules indicate, and Roads & Boats is a mind-bending logistics puzzle with one of the coolest board mechanisms I’ve ever seen.